rusty-dusty-corner/qwq_quaternion_attractor/docs/current/NEXT_DAY_DEVELOPER_GUIDE.md

 - ✅ You know we have working WASM in `legacy2/`
 - ✅ You understand browser integration now works with ES modules
 - ✅ You know project structure has been optimized and organized
+- ✅ You know how to document your work and create reports

 **Time to productive**: 5 minutes (not hours!)